-Section 4.1 This Agreement shall become effective July 1, 2022 or the date when the Agreement is fully executed by all of the parties, whichever is later, and shall remain in full force and effect until 11:59 p.m., June 30, 2023, however, any economic provisions hereof, which are to become effective throughout the City's fiscal year beginning on July 1, 2022, are subject to the appropriation of adequate and sufficient funds by the City of Tulsa and the Agreement for FY 22-23 will not be finalized until appropriation of adequate and sufficient funds.
-In the event of failure of the City to appropriate said funds, said economic provisions set forth to become effective throughout FY 22-23 shall be deemed null and void without further action by either party to this Agreement.
-In such event the City and Union shall reopen negotiations for fiscal year 22-23 to address the economic provisions.
-The remainder of this Collective Bargaining Agreement shall remain in full force and effect until 11:59 p.m., June 30, 2023.
+Section 4.1 This Agreement shall become effective July 1, 2025.4 or the date when the Agreement is fully executed by all of the parties, whichever is later, and shall remain in full force and effect until 11:59 p.m., June 30, 20256., h

+However, any economic provisions hereof, which are to become effective throughout the City's fiscal year beginning on July 1, 20254, are subject to the appropriation of adequate and sufficient funds by the City of Tulsa and the Agreement for FY 254-256 will not be finalized until appropriation of adequate and sufficient funds.

+In the event of failure of the City to appropriate said funds, said economic provisions set forth to become effective throughout FY 254-256 shall be deemed null and void without further action by either party to this Agreement.

+In the event of failure of the City to appropriate said funds, such event the City and Union shall reopen negotiations for fiscal year 245-265 to address the economic provisions.
+The remainder of this Collective Bargaining Agreement shall remain in full force and effect until 11:59 p.m., June 30, 20265.

-Section 4.2 Representatives of the City of Tulsa, under supervision of the Human Resources Director or designee, will meet at reasonable times with agents of the Union to confer in a good faith effort to reach agreement with respect to conditions of employment affecting Employees.
-Whenever wages, rates of pay or any other matters requiring the appropriation of funds are to be included as a subject of collective bargaining, the Union shall notify the Human Resources Director or designee, in writing, no later than the last Friday in January immediately prior to the beginning of a new fiscal year for which no collective bargaining agreement has been negotiated.
+Section 4.2 Representatives of the City of Tulsa, under supervision of the Human Resources DirectorPersonnel Director or designee, will meet at reasonable times with agents of the Union to confer in a good faith effort to reach agreement with respect to conditions of employment affecting Employees.
+Whenever wages, rates of pay or any other matters requiring the appropriation of funds are to be included as a subject of collective bargaining, the Union shall notify the Human Resources DirectorPersonnel Director or designee, in writing, no later than the last Friday in January immediately prior to the beginning of a new fiscal year for which no collective bargaining agreement has been negotiated.
 Negotiations for a new collective bargaining agreement shall begin no earlier than the first working day in February and no later than the first working day in March.

 Section 4.3 Once a tentative collective bargaining agreement has been reached, the Union shall submit it to its membership for a ratification vote as soon as possible, but in no case to exceed thirty (30) calendar days.

-Any collective bargaining agreement shall always be subject to the appropriation of adequate and sufficient funds by the City Council in any fiscal year the agreement is intended to be effective.
+Any collective bargaining agreement shall always be subject to the appropriation of adequate and sufficient funds by the Tulsa City Council in any fiscal year the agreement is intended to be effective.

 In the event that the Union's bargaining agent and the City representative are unable, within thirty (30) calendar days from and including the date of the first meeting, to reach an agreement on a collective bargaining agreement, any and all unresolved issues may be submitted to dispute resolution upon written request of either party.
 Such request shall not preclude the parties from continuing negotiations to reach a mutually agreeable collective bargaining agreement.
 Within twenty (20) calendar days from the date of a request for dispute resolution, the Union's bargaining agent and the City's representative shall reduce to writing all outstanding issues in negotiations which shall be submitted to dispute resolution.
 Thereafter, the parties shall jointly request a hearing before an impartial arbitrator.